-Podcast submissions are accepted every Wednesday, and uploaded by our Web Coordinator.
-To submit your episode, upload it to your show’s Google Drive folder and send us an email to let us know!
+Podcast submissions are accepted every Monday, and uploaded by our Web Coordinator on Friday.
+To submit your episode, upload it to your show’s Google Drive folder the fill out the Google Form we shared with you so we’ll know to grab it!
 We then listen to episodes and draft up feedback.
 We’ll get back to you with any changes needed before we can upload your episode.
-Send another email once your updated episode is up and we’ll get it on the website as soon as we can.

 SpiritLive accepts blog writer applications once a year, during the Fall semester.
 Once the application is posted, students can round up any previous writing material they may have worked on and apply via email.
 Those who seem like a good fit for the blog will be contacted for an interview, and then notified if they have been selected.

 The amount of hours you earn will depend on what initiatives you are a part of!
 There is no set number, but hopefully these will give you a rough idea:

 Radio programmers are guaranteed to earn 1 hour per episode.